 Boost the Relaxation Potential of Your Bathroom

 Few things are as relaxing as a warm dip in the tub.
 Instead of racing through your morning shower, take the time to have a good bath every once in a while.
-To make the experience even better, consider installing a dimmer switch to reduce the harshness of bathroom lighting.
+To make the experience even better, consider finding an electrician in your area to install a dimmer switch and reduce the harshness of bathroom lighting.
 (If you are already a bath connoisseur, you can boost your tub scrubs with home spa equipment)

 Stress Reduction in the Kitchen?

-Though a few storage enhancements might make preparing a meal less stressful, experts say that the real stress reducer in the kitchen comes by altering what you eat.
+Though hiring a professional organizer to make a few storage enhancements might make preparing a meal less stressful, experts say that the real stress reducer in the kitchen comes by altering what you eat.
 Getting three square meals a day is important, and making sure those meals are healthy and nourishing is a key factor in not just stress reduction, but in maintaining a healthy body overall.

 Reducing Stress in Living Rooms and Dens